Randle's struggles, Barrett's ascent may signal Knicks' leadership shift

 "I don’t feel like I’ve done anything so far," Barrett said this week.
 "Just my mindset.
 I’m always hungry.
 I’m hungry for more.
 I want more for the team but for myself, as well . . .
 I think anything’s possible.
 I want to continue to be able to make plays . . . and score and defend and rebound, really do it all out there on the court for the team and kind of be the guy that does whatever the team needs."

 Randle will be eligible to be traded on Feb.
-5, five days ahead of the deadline, and that may end up a solution if Rose opts to try for a star to lead the team that doesn’t really have one now.
+3, a week ahead of the deadline, and that may end up a solution if Rose opts to try for a star to lead the team that doesn’t really have one now.
 The question that will be answered by the next moves is just how patient Rose is with this group.
 But the reality is that without help arriving from somewhere this group isn’t on the level of the top teams and the future is in the hands of the youth like Barrett.